 A new species and genus of fossil vertebrate has been identified from the remote province of Niassa in Mozambique, according to an international team of paleontologists.
 The species is a distant relative of living mammals and is approximately 256 million years old, the researchers reported Dec.
 4 in the scientific journal PLoS ONE.

-A new study confirms directly what scientists previously knew only indirectly: The poisonous “rotten egg” gas hydrogen sulfide is generated by our body's growing cells.
-Hydrogen sulfide, or H2S, in small amounts plays a role in cardiovascular health.
-In the new study, chemists developed a chemical probe that reacts and lights up when live human cells generate hydrogen sulfide, says SMU's Alexander R. Lippert.
+A new study confirms directly what scientists previously knew only indirectly: The poisonous “rotten egg” gas hydrogen sulfide, which plays a role in cardiovascular health, is generated by our body's growing cells.

 On average, young newlyweds who are satisfied with their marriage gain weight in the early years after they exchange vows.
 That's the finding of a new study on marital satisfaction and weight gain, according to psychologist Andrea L. Meltzer, lead researcher and assistant professor in the SMU Department of Psychology.